 Athletic Training Education B.S.

-The purpose of the Athletic Training Education Program (ATEP) is to provide students with the knowledge and practical skills needed to enter the profession of athletic training.
+The purpose of the Athletic Training Program (ATP) is to provide students with the knowledge and practical skills needed to enter the profession of athletic training.
 Athletic Training is an academic major at UVM and provides students with an all-encompassing education fitting of a health care profession.
 The undergraduate program at the University of Vermont is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The ATEP is designed to provide the undergraduate student with professional preparation and eligibility to sit for the Board of Certification (BOC) examination.
+The ATP is designed to provide the undergraduate student with professional preparation and eligibility to sit for the Board of Certification (BOC) examination.
 Certified athletic trainers are highly trained health care professionals qualified to work in a number of settings to enhance the quality of health care for athletes and those engaged in physical activity.
 Working closely with physicians and other health professionals, their expertise includes the prevention, recognition, management, and rehabilitation of injuries incurred due to physical activity.

 First year athletic training students undertake 50 hours of directed observation of sports practices and games, during which time they become acquainted with the daily routines of athletic training staff on campus and engage with upper-level students in the program.
 Upon meeting retention and promotion requirements, students matriculate into the "clinical portion" of the program in their second year, where they are assigned to a different clinical preceptor each semester at both on- and off-campus clinical sites.